OdinMeng/Nova-IMS-Projects-Portfolio/README.md

 As the main topic, we chose university orientation, as it is one of the biggest problems affecting students, and one of the solutions could be to use generative AI.

-The project entailed three main parts: first, we built the database schema and populated the database with synthetic and real data; then, we built the chatbot with LangChain API, which is able both to handle users' requests and interact with the database; finally, we built a website with Streamlit to deploy the chatbot, incorporating features such as a clean interface, responsive design, and intuitive navigation to ensure a great UX experience.
+The project entailed three main parts: first, we built the database schema and populated the database with synthetic and real data, for testing purposes; then, we built the chatbot with LangChain API, which is able both to handle users' requests and interact with the database; finally, we built a website with Streamlit to deploy the chatbot, incorporating features such as a clean interface, responsive design, and intuitive navigation to ensure a great UX experience.

-Link to the project: TBD
+The project is available in the following GitHub repository: TBD

 ## 2. Obesity Prediction with Supervised Modelling